 There are two places to look in the registry:

 - HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services this path should contain gpsvc key (a folder), which is responsible for service parameters and configuration.
 If you found that the key is intact, you do not change anything here - just check that the key exists.

 - HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\SVCHOST This is the most important path you should look into, as it must contain the keys and values referred in the key #1.
 Below are descriptions what must be present there.

-- There must be Multi-String value called GPSvcGroup.
-It it is missing, you should create a multi-string value named GPSvcGroup and assign it a value GPSvc.
+- There must be a Multi-String value called GPSvcGroup.
+If it is missing, you should create a multi-string value named GPSvcGroup and assign a value GPSvc for it.

 - Next, you must create a key (a folder) and name it GPSvcGroup - this key normally should be there, but again, it is missing often too.

 - Then open the newly-created GPSvcGroup folder and create two DWORD values: